 Sift both flours, baking soda, salt, and baking powder into a medium bowl.
 Add nutmeg, cinnamon, and flax seed.
 Stir well to combine ingredients.

 Mash bananas with a fork or potato masher.
+You can also whirl them in a food processor.
 Add them to the egg mixture, along with olive oil and vanilla.
 Whip for another minute.

 With mixer on low, add half the milk and half the flour mixture, and then repeat.
 Mix only until ingredients are almost combined.
 Fold in nuts and chocolate chips and/or blueberries (if using) until they are just combined.